 I won’t go into too much detail about why the first two above simply send the wrong message to anybody playing competitive sport.
-Suffice to say that for the first one think Lance Armstrong and the “win at all costs mindset”.
-For the second one it just sounds like an excuse to me.
+Suffice it to say that for the first one think of Lance Armstrong and the “win at all costs mindset”.
+The second one, well, that just sounds like an excuse to me.
 I know it’s supposed to be cheeky but saying you only lost the game because you ran out of time is no different to saying you only lost the game because the opposition scored more points than you.

 Practice Makes Permanent Not Perfect

-For those of you who we have had the privilege of working with since we opened our doors in 2005 you’ll likely be aware of the fact that we do not do too much by way of cognitive restructuring during the mental conditioning process.
-By this I mean that by and large we let people think what they think.
-We would much rather help our clients to accept their thoughts and execute their motor skills anyway.
+For those of you who we have had the privilege of working with since we opened our doors in 2005, you’ll likely be aware of the fact that we do not do too much by way of cognitive restructuring during the mental conditioning process.
+By this, I mean that by and large, we let people think what they think.
+We would much rather help our clients to accept their thoughts and execute their motor skills regardless.
 Sometimes this philosophy is slightly misunderstood as us not being interested in cognitions at all.
 This is not true, let me explain.

-Certain practitioners who subscribe to the ever increasingly popular Acceptance and Commitment Therapy model may choose to be completely distance from the meaning of words and the potential impact of one inspirational quote versus another.
+Certain practitioners who subscribe to the ever-increasingly popular Acceptance and Commitment Therapy model may choose to be completely distant from the meaning of words and the potential impact of one inspirational quote versus another.

-This Is How We Show Our Clients To Bake Their Cake And Eat It
+This Is How We Help Our Clients To Bake Their Cake And Eat It

 There are many, many types of thoughts.
 Let’s conceptualise thoughts in terms of how permanent they might be.
-A simple way to do this is to divide thoughts into two seperate types.
-The first group, which we could call VABs (for values, attitudes and beliefs) are rather permanent.
-They create most of the other type of thoughts, the second type.
+A simple way to do this is to divide thoughts into two separate types.
+The first group, which we could call VABs (for values, attitudes, and beliefs) tends to be more permanent.
+They create most of the other types of thoughts, the second type.
 We could call these Current and Individual Thoughts (or CITs).

 This Is How VABs And CITs Interact

-We all have some very well ingrained beliefs.
+We all have some very well-ingrained beliefs.
 Let’s imagine someone who has an ingrained belief that at work everybody should dress in a smart and presentable way.
 This would mean that they value people who take pride in their own appearance and choice of clothing.
 This is likely to have been the case in the past.
-It’s the case now and very likely to be the case into the future.
+It’s the case now and very likely to be the case in the future.
 It’s a permanent belief, one that would be hard to change.

 Now imagine that somebody with these values and beliefs starts a new job.
-On the very first day of work they are provided with a mentor to show them the ropes.
+On the very first day, they are provided with a mentor to show them the ropes.
 This mentor has come to work in attire that would potentially be more suitable for a lazy Sunday afternoon at home.
 The VAB about dressing well at work then combines with a desire to leave a good first impression to create a whole bunch of CITs.
-For example “I can’t believe she’s come to work dressed like that”.
-Or “don’t say anything, look beyond the Hoody and smile”.
+For example “I can’t believe she’s come to work dressed like that” and “don’t say anything, look beyond the Hoody and smile”.

 It Works The Same In The World Of Highly Competitive Sport

-How this all plays out from a mental toughness training point of view is quite simple.
-As sport psychologists and performance psychologist we see the benefits of spending some time on your values, attitudes and beliefs.
+How this all plays out from a Mental Toughness Training point of view is quite simple.
+As sport psychologists and performance psychologists, we see the benefits of spending some time on your values, attitudes, and beliefs.
 This can be done in many ways but ‘hoping for the best’ is not one of them.
-Most people simply develop their values, attitudes and beliefs from their childhood.
+Most people simply develop their values, attitudes, and beliefs from their childhood.
 It’s typically a very organic process.
 Now this is fantastic if you have been surrounded by psychologically astute people since you were born.
 But this is rare.
-For most of us we would need to sit down regularly in order to clarify our VABs.
+For most of us, we would need to sit down regularly in order to clarify our VABs.
 If you have absolutely no idea about how to go about it get in touch by completing your details on our contact form.